Hassiummm/Hello-World/README.md

   Not planning to write anything about reference books yet.

-Well, not all of my notes have answers to the problem.
-If you do want an answer, see: https://www.theproofistrivial.com/
+Well, not all of my notes have answers to the problems.
+If you want answers, see: https://www.theproofistrivial.com/

 Please recommend me any books or articles you think interesting (>^ω^<)